Scroll to top

 Inspired by the stage play Almost, Maine, Ranch Hands is a comedic study of relationships, sexuality, and friendship.
 Two small town farm workers, Ren and Matt, are simultaneously pushed apart and pulled together when their friendship is tested by the untimely introduction of the concept of a platonic marriage between them.

-Currently in post-production.
+Currently playing on global festival circuit.
 Produced in partnership as Project Evolution, a collaboration with Illuxion, Post EQ, and Synergy Productions.

 YOGA FOR SALVADOR